 Susan joined Orchid Project in October 2016, and is responsible for overseeing Orchid’s day to day operations and for delivering on the organisation’s strategic plan.
 Susan has spent more than 25 years in both the private and not-for-profit sectors, most recently as Executive Director of an international NGO implementing community development programmes in Haiti.
 Prior to that she was involved in microfinance development in rural China while living in Shanghai, and has spent many years in the international business consulting arena advising corporations on business strategy across borders.
 Susan has a passion for women’s rights and social justice issues, and is inspired by the mission of Orchid Project to work towards a world free from female genital cutting.

 Jenna joined Orchid Project in January 2016.
-In her current role she communicates how female genital cutting is ending on a range of media platforms.
-She also supports the CEO on international advocacy work.
+In her current role she supports work with our partners, associates and fellows.
 Jenna has previously volunteered in Kenya and Tanzania working on community programmes within healthcare, women’s rights and education.
 She also volunteered on youth programmes in India and indigenous rights projects with VSO in Cambodia.
 She holds a BA in International Development from the University of Sussex.

 Orchid Project is governed by a board of trustees who are also Directors of Project Orchid Ltd: